pandorabots-admin/docs/aiml-libraries.md

 Original platform users may be wondering where they can access pre-written AIML \(like Dr. Wallace’s ALICE bot\) to use as base content for their bot.
 We provide such open-source AIML content to save users the hassle of “reinventing the wheel”  by recreating basic functionality.

-Enter [Rosie](https://github.com/pandorabots/rosie): she’s free to download, a fork of the ALICE 2.0 project, and optimized for use on the Pandorabots 2.0 platform.
+Enter [Rosie](https://github.com/pandorabots/rosie): she’s free to download, a fork of the ALICE 2.0 project, and optimized for use on the Pandorabots Platform.
+These files are automatically uploaded into your bot when you select the Small Talk content option.
 This post will show you how to start building a custom chatbot on top of the Rosie “brain.”

 Before beginning, be sure to read the [Build a Bot Tutorial](https://playground.pandorabots.com/en/tutorial/) on the Pandorabots [Playground](https://playground.pandorabots.com/en/).